saif-ismail/vns_algorithm_for_public/README.md

  - `Criterion value`: The final optimality score (higher is better for 'D', lower is better for 'A').

  - `vns_design.csv`: A new CSV file will be created in your directory containing the optimal design found.

+## License
+This project is released under the BSD 3-Clause License with an additional restriction that prohibits using the code for training or fine-tuning artificial intelligence models.
+See the LICENSE file for the full license text.